inconvergent/fn/README.md

 This is a tiny library to generate file names.

 It will give you unique file names based on current git commit, as well as the time and date.
 You can also set your own prefix and/or postfix.

-When called from terminal, `fn`, the file names look like this:
+When `fn` is called from the terminal, the file names look like this:

     20160428-001056-597392-2d95c86-b775190
     20160428-001056-153234-2d95c86-b775190